jprinet/mock-api-node/README.md

-# mock-soap
+# mock-api-node

-Mount a nodeJS mock server (express) with node-soap (https://github.com/vpulim/node-soap) to fake third party APIs.
+This project is written in Node.js with express (https://expressjs.com/) and aims to mock SOAP and REST APIs.

+2 servers are mounted:
+- one with **node-soap** https://github.com/vpulim/node-soap to mock SOAP APIs
+- the other with **swagger-express-middleware** (https://apitools.dev/swagger-express-middleware/) to mock REST APIs

+The project is able to consume an API descriptor (yaml, wsdl), all you need to do then is to create your mocked responses as JSON files (static) or JS files (dynamic).

-The server listens on port **8001** (configurable in configuration.json).
+By default, Soap server listens on port **8001** and REST server on port **8002** (configurable in configuration.json).

 ## Prerequisites